alvinsjoy/Chat/README.md

     cd Chat
     ```

-2. Install the dependencies:

-    ```sh
-    npm install
-    ```

-3. Create a `.env.local` file in the root directory and add your environment variables:
+2. Create a `.env.local` file in the root directory and add your environment variables (see the [environment variables](#environment-variables) section for more info):

     ```env
     VITE_API_ENDPOINT=https://cloud.appwrite.io/v1